Indonesia : Komodo + Raja Ampat - July 2016

 July 2018, small addition: yay, I STILL managed to get a free upgrade!!!
 Again on the Qatar Airways Doha-Jakarta flight...
 This time, I discovered during the stopover when I disembarked from the Paris-Doha flight that I had just reached the Silver status of the loyalty program.
 This status allows you to be in the priority check-in line, at check-in or at boarding...
 Which is what I did.

-I had no sooner presented the virtual copy of my new Silver card on my iPhone screen, received by email between the two flights, than the young woman at the counter, even before I clearly expressed my request, was already checking for availability.
-My Eco boarding pass disappeared, immediately replaced by a Business Class boarding pass... 🤗 And that was it!
+No sooner had I presented the virtual copy of my new Silver card on the screen of my iPhone, received by e-mail between the two flights, than the young woman at the counter, even before I had clearly expressed my request, was already busy checking if there was availability.
+My Eco boarding pass disappeared, immediately replaced by a Business Class boarding pass... 🤗 Et voilà!

 I still can't believe it.
 Nine hours of flying in such comfort is just a fantastic privilege.
 I enjoyed it as it should be.
 From now on, I will not hesitate to ask politely but frankly at each check-in if there is a possibility of upgrade, with accumulated miles or free of charge.
 We are not safe from a good surprise...